python/devguide/triage/triaging.rst

 Triaging an issue
 =================

-This section of the devguide documents triaging issues on the :ref:`issue tracker
-<tracker>`.

-Around the clock, new issues are being opened and existing ones are being updated.
-Every issue needs to be triaged to make sure everything runs smoothly.
+Every issue on the :ref:`issue tracker <tracker>` needs to be triaged to make sure everything runs smoothly.
+This section covers what that involves.

 Checklist for triaging